About Project Items in TestComplete

 However, the recommended approach is to specify a sequence of project items you want to run and then run that sequence.

-You specify the run sequence on the Test Items page of your project in TestComplete.
+You specify the run sequence in the Execution Plan editor of your project in TestComplete.
 In this case, the sequence items are called test items.
 They act as part of a bigger test—project:

 |Note:||To run a project, it must contain at least one test item.|